Peshawar: Mughal empire

-Peshawar remained an important centre on trade routes between India and Central Asia.
+In July 1526, Emperor Babur captured Peshawar.
+During Babur's rule, the city was known as Begram, and he rebuilt the city's fort.
+Babur used the city as a base for expeditions to other nearby towns.
+Peshawar remained an important centre on trade routes between India and Central Asia during Mughal period.
 The Peshawar region was a cosmopolitan region in which goods, peoples, and ideas would pass along trade routes.
 Its importance as a trade centre is highlighted by the destruction of over one thousand camel-loads of merchandise following an accidental fire at Bala Hissar fort in 1586.
+Under the reign of Babur's son, Humayun, direct Mughal rule over the city was briefly challenged with the rise of the Pashtun king, Sher Shah Suri, who began construction of the famous Grand Trunk Road in the 16th century.
 Mughal rule in the area was tenuous, as Mughal suzerainty was only firmly exercised in the Peshawar valley, while the neighbouring valley of Swat was under Mughal rule only during the reign of Akbar.

-In July 1526, Emperor Babur captured Peshawar from Daulat Khan Lodi.
-During Babur's rule, the city was known as Begram, and he rebuilt the city's fort.
-Babur used the city as a base for expeditions to other nearby towns in Pashtunistan.

-Under the reign of Babur's son, Humayun, direct Mughal rule over the city was briefly challenged with the rise of the Pashtun king, Sher Shah Suri, who began construction of the famous Grand Trunk Road in the 16th century.
-Peshawar was an important trading centre on Sher Shah Suri's Grand Trunk Road.
+Peshawar was an important trading centre on the Grand Trunk Road.
 During Akbar's rule, the name of the city changed from Begram to Peshawar.
 In 1586, Pashtuns rose against Mughal rule during the Roshani Revolt under the leadership of Bayazid Pir Roshan, founder of the egalitarian Roshani movement, who assembled Pashtun armies in an attempted rebellion against the Mughals.
 The Roshani followers laid siege to the city until 1587.

 Peshawar was bestowed with its own set of Shalimar Gardens during the reign of Shah Jahan, which no longer exist.

-Emperor Aurangzeb's Governor of Kabul, Mohabbat Khan bin Ali Mardan Khan used Peshawar as his winter capital during the 17th century, and bestowed the city with its famous Mohabbat Khan Mosque in 1630.
+Emperor Aurangzeb's governor of Kabul, Mohabbat Khan used Peshawar as his winter capital during the 17th century, and bestowed the city with its famous Mohabbat Khan Mosque in 1630.

 Yusufzai tribes rose against Mughal rule during the Yusufzai Revolt of 1667, and engaged in pitched-battles with Mughal battalions nearby Attock.
 Afridi tribes resisted Mughal rule during the Afridi Revolt of the 1670s.
 The Afridis massacred a Mughal battalion in the nearby Khyber Pass in 1672 and shut the pass to lucrative trade routes.
 Mughal armies led by Emperor Aurangzeb himself regained control of the entire area in 1674.

-Following Aurangzeb's death in 1707, his son Bahadur Shah I, former Governor of Peshawar and Kabul, was selected to be the Mughal Emperor.
+Following Aurangzeb's death in 1707, his son Bahadur Shah I, former governor of Peshawar and Kabul, was selected to be the Mughal Emperor.
 As Mughal power declined following the death of Emperor Aurangzeb, the empire's defenses were weakened.

 On 18 November 1738, Peshawar was captured from the Mughal governor Nawab Nasir Khan by the Afsharid armies during the Persian invasion of the Mughal Empire under Nader Shah.